-December 31, 2013 December 31, 2012
+Decer mber 31, 2014 De cember 31, 2013

 Warrants

-Warrant Price \$ 44.1 4 \$ 44.23
+Warrant Price \$ 44.05 \$ 44.14

 The note payable principal balance at the date of issuance of \$115.0 million was bifurcated into the debt component of \$101.7 million and the equity component of \$13.3 million.
 The difference between the note payable principal balance and the value of the debt component is being accreted to interest expense over a period of 7 years.
 The debt component was recognized at the present value of associated cash flows discounted using a 5.25% discount rate, the borrowing rate at the date of issuance for a similar debt instrument without a conversion feature.
 We recorded \$0.5 million of debt issuance costs as an offset to additional paid-in capital.
 The balance, \$3.1 million, is being amortized over the term of the notes.
+Total amortization expense for the years ended December 31, 2014, 2013, and 2012 was \$0.5 million.

-The following table illustrates the dilutive effect of securities issued under the convertible debt and warrants at various theoretical average share prices for our stock as of December 31, 2013:
+The following table illustrates the dilutive effect of securities issued under the convertible debt and warrants at various theoretical average share prices for our stock as of December 31, 2014: